Rockland County Restraining Order Lawyer

 These orders can affect every portion of a person’s life, from who they may contact to where they can live.
-Because of this, it is often important to fight back against the implementation of these orders.
+Because of this, it is important to fight back against the implementation of these orders.

-A Rockland County restraining order lawyer may be able to defend you against constrictive restraining orders.
+A Rockland County restraining order lawyer may be able to defend you against constrictive court orders.
 In doing so, a seasoned domestic violence attorney could work to keep your life intact while formulating a defense against the underlying criminal charges.

-Rockland County criminal courts may entertain a petition for a restraining order whenever a defendant is charged with a crime that allegedly put someone in fear of their safety.
+Local courts may entertain a petition for a restraining order whenever a defendant is charged with a crime that allegedly put someone in fear of their safety.
 In the state of New York, this is also known as a protective order.
 The individual harmed by this alleged crime may argue that their fear for their safety stems directly from the conduct of the defendant.

 According to the New York Criminal Procedure Law §530.13, if the court finds that the fear is legitimate, it may order the two involved parties to stay out of contact for the duration of the order.
 In many situations, the order lasts for the length of the case.
 If a defendant is convicted of the crime that led to the order, the order may be put into effect for multiple years depending on the severity of the conviction.
-For more information about when a court could issue an order, contact a Rockland County restraining order attorney.
+For more information about when a court could issue a restraining order, contact a Rockland County attorney.

-Common Examples of Crimes Leading to Restraining Orders
+Examples of Crimes Leading to Restraining Orders